brettmauricewilliams/CDV01_Career_Goals_Reflection_StudentNo_Classcode_Group_Name-Surname_CDV01/README.md

 3. **Alignment with Personal Profile**:

-    - How these industries/roles align with my skills, interests, and values:
+   -How these industries/roles align with my skills, interests, and values:

      Tech and Software Development:

       Passion for building innovative software and working on cutting-edge tech

       High-paying and diverse career paths (startups, big tech, freelancing)

       Continuous learning and fast-paced environment

      Fintech Jobs:

        Interest in cybersecurity, data security, and financial transactions

        Opportunities in blockchain, banking, investment platforms

        High salaries and job stability

       Education and E-Learning: